Get us in your inbox

 • Royal Docks

 London’s very own cable car is a quixotic rival to the more pedestrian ways of getting around by walking, bussing and tubing.
-It offers views over the Thames from inside a gently swinging gondola (dispel any lingering motion sickness by exploring Greenwich’s fascinating, fast-changing docklands).
-AS
+It offers gorgeous views over the Thames from inside a gently swinging gondola – what lingering motion sickness you might feel as you reach the route’s peak will soon dissipate as your eyes explore Greenwich’s fascinating, fast-changing docklands.

 IFS Cloud Cable, between Greenwich Peninsula and Royal Victoria Docks.
 North Greenwich. £6.